yellowful/gatsby-blog/src/pages/privacy-policy/Bug Detective Richard Privacy Policy.md

-# Bug Detective Richard Privacy Policy
+# Bug Detectiv Richard Privacy Policy

 This Privacy Policy describes how your personal information is collected, used, and shared when you visit or make a purchase from <https://bugdetective.netlify.app/> (the “Site”).